 – Illegal or immoral use of the property

--Non payment of Service Charges or other charges under the terms of the lease
+Non-payment of Service Charges or other charges under the terms of the lease, potentially necessitating commercial repossession.

-If you’re a landlord considering serving a Section 146 notice, it’s important to seek advice from us first.
-The process can be complex, and there are strict requirements that must be followed to ensure the notice is valid and the legal action is successful.
+If you’re a landlord considering serving a Section 146 notice and seeking commercial repossession, it’s important to seek advice from us first.
+The process can be complex, and there are strict requirements that must be followed to ensure the notice is valid and the legal action is successful for commercial repossession.

-If you already have a Section 146 and need it serving, Strikes Enforcement Services can serve your Section 146 Notice from as little as £75.00 plus VAT* – call us today to discuss or for further information.
+If you already have a Section 146 and need it serving, Strikes Enforcement Services can serve your Section 146 Notice from as little as £75.00 plus VAT* – call us today to discuss or for further information regarding commercial repossession.

-If you require the full service of the Section 146 including review of lease, development of the notice and service, prices start from £750.00 plus VAT
+If you require the full service of the Section 146, including the review of the lease, development of the notice, and service, prices start from £750.00 plus VAT to facilitate commercial repossession.

 NO COLLECTION - NO FEE SERVICE